goldentoaste/honey-pot/test.md

 - Memory usage is slightly high, and also high cpu usage when dragging snapshots(tkinter does not support draggable window, so a costly work around is used).
 So this program might choke on very low end systems, maybe.

 - Order of key strokes matters, so for example ctrl + x is not the same as x + ctrl, but this shouldn't cause issues for most users.
 Also, capital upper and lowercase letters are different, so ctrl + x is not the same as ctrl + X, this occurs when caps lock is enabled too.

-# Currently working on:
-- rewrite the whole thing in pyqt5

-# ~~Currently working on:~~
+<h1><s>Currently working on:</s></h1>

 - rework resizing snapshots. (drag on corners to scale)
 - improve cropping.
 Entering cropping mode should enlarge snapshot window so that reserving edges is trivial.
 - quick sketch on snapshot